katheich/project-1/README.md

       }
     }, 300)
   ```
-- Eventlistener on window for WASD input from player
+- For the player, there is an Eventlistener on the window, listening for WASD input from the player.
   ```js
     document.addEventListener('keydown', e => {
     switch (e.key) {